 - a.
-In accordance with Articles VI and VIII of the Bylaws of the Associated Students of Western Washington University, a student initiative which passes may, subject to the restrictions of WWU policy and other applicable laws: - (1) an initiative may instruct that the Board of Directors, within their purview, create, change, or terminate current AS policies. - (2) an initiative may instruct the Board of Directors to pursue or not pursue some action. - (3) make a declarative statement on behalf of the AS.
+In accordance with Articles VI and VIII of the Bylaws of the Associated Students of Western Washington University, a student initiative which passes may, subject to the restrictions of WWU policy and other applicable laws: - (1) an initiative may instruct that the Executive Board, within their purview, create, change, or terminate current AS policies. - (2) an initiative may instruct the Executive Board to pursue or not pursue some action. - (3) make a declarative statement on behalf of the AS.